TC Energy: Energy

-TC Energy has proposed two pumped storage projects and one solar project to store and supply clean energy.
+TC Energy has proposed two pumped storage projects to store and supply clean energy.
 The Ontario Pumped Storage Project near Meaford, Ontario would provide 1000 MW of clean energy and the proposed Canyon Creek Pumped Storage Project near Hinton, Alberta would provide 75 MW of clean energy.
-The proposed Saddlebrook Solar + Storage project in Aldersyde, Alberta would consist of 102.5 MW of solar generation with utility-scale energy storage.

 Ownership

-As of March 2024, 83.5% of the share capital of TC Energy is owned by institutional investors.
-The dominant shareholder is the Royal Bank of Canada, which owns over 9% of the company.
-Canada's Big Five (banks) own almost 23% of the outstanding share capital.
-Significant holdings accrue to the Caisse de dépôt et placement du Québec and the OMERS.
+As of September 2025, 84% of the share capital of TC Energy is owned by institutional investors.
+The dominant shareholder is the Royal Bank of Canada, which owns over 12% of the company.
+The top 10 shareholders hold ~40% of total shares outstanding.